 We’ve talked quite a bit about individual penalty abatement in the past, so we thought we’d come at it from a slightly different angle in this blog post: how to abate the penalty for failing to file Form 1065, U.S. Return of Partnership Income.

-In order to abate this penalty, the partnership has to meet a few requirements:
+One avenue to penalty relief is outlined in Rev. Proc.
+84-35.
+In order to qualify for penalty relief through this method, the partnership has to meet a few requirements:

-If these conditions are met, then the IRS will presume reasonable cause when filing a request for penalty abatement.
+If these conditions are met, then the IRS will presume reasonable cause, permitted by IRC § 6698(a) when filing a request for penalty abatement.
 In other words, the requested abatement will be granted without question as long as all the requirements are met.
 Abatements for partnerships that fall outside the above requirements may still be considered, but reasonable cause won’t be assumed and must be proven by the practitioner.

 Keep in mind, request for penalty abatement will automatically be denied if the partnership has elected to be subject to the consolidated audit procedures.
 The penalty can also be reassessed if the IRS finds that any partner was not a qualifying partner, any partner filed late, and if any partner failed to report their share of partnership income on their tax return (Rev. Proc.
 84-35).